.J.Crew Demylee Leopard Wide Leg Pants

 New York Fashion Designer Pauline Trigère wearing her signature tinted eyeglasses.

 Were you familiar with the exquisite designs of Pauline Trigère?
-If yes, share your thoughts in the comments section.
+If so, share your thoughts in the comments section.

 Thank you for reading!
 Have a fabulous week.